Roave/shorty/README.md

 Introduction
 ------------
-Shorty is a lightweight, high performance SMPP client and server built on Node.js.
+Shorty is a lightweight, high performance SMPP client and server built on Node.js (tested on v0.2.8, v0.4.0, and v0.4.1).
 Shorty is sponsored and maintained by [SMS Cloud](http://www.smscloud.com/), a subsidiary of MediaTech Designs, LLC.

 Usage
 -----